 If you want your smartphone to have a great camera, there are two key things to take into account.

 1. Sensor size

-Smartphones are limited in sensor size because the devices are so small, but sizes up to 1 inch are now available and these can provide quality to rival some standalone compact cameras.
-This is the main determining factor of image quality in any camera.
+Smartphones are limited in sensor size because the devices are so small, but sizes up to one inch are now available and these can provide quality to rival some standalone compact cameras.
+Sensor size is the main determining factor of image quality in any camera.

 2. Number of megapixels

 High-end camera phones such as the iPhone 11 Pro Max have 12Mp, which is enough to take great-quality photos.
 If you want to shoot video, check the video resolution too.
 Some cameras are now able to record 4K ultra-high-definition video.

 Other things to look out for include:

 - Lenses Some phones offer an array of lenses, including wide and telephoto lenses.

 - Settings Modes such as portrait, slow-mo and time-lapse offer unique ways of capturing media without requiring editing afterwards.